smallindiedev/BotRoss/README.md

 *Prefix*:
 Defaults to '!'.
 This represents what you would like to use to denote bot commands in Discord, i.e !help.
 This can theoretically be a string of any length, although an uncommonly used symbol would be advised.

+*TestPrefix*:
+Defaults to '!test_'.
+This prefix exists to test command permissions as an admin.
+Since admins by default bypass any permission checks on commands, this was added to simulate command usage through the eyes of a regular user.

 *Admin*:
 An array of *User IDs* that you would like to designate as admins for the bot.
 In general, admins are not restricted by any properties on commands, such as cooldowns and blacklisted channels.
 To get a user's User ID, right click on their name in Discord and select 'Copy ID' (requires Developer Mode to be enabled).